publicissapient-france/hands-on-assistant/google-assistant/README.md

 ### User infos

-It can be hard in natural langage to ask for permission to get name and address.
+It can be hard in natural language to ask for permission to get name and address.
 To do so, the Assistant provides a built-in dialog that requests this information from users, allows them to consent to providing the information, and then provides you the information in the next request to your fulfillment endpoint.

 Try to get name and address of the user by using Helper: [User Information/Helper](https://developers.google.com/actions/assistant/helpers#user_information)